 Contact the planners and enforcement officers if you have concerns about a particular building that you feel is worth saving and tell them what your concerns are.
 Contact local councillors, contact local newspapers if you are getting nowhere with the Council, contact local radio stations, contact the local television station.
 Contact your local MP (don’t forget to include your address in the subject line if you are sending an email because they give priority for emails sent by local constituents

-Contact English Heritage, contact relevent Societies such as Industrial Archaeology, Georgian, Victorian, Civic Trust, local history, contact celebrities who would be useful to the cause.
+Contact English Heritage, contact relevant Societies such as Industrial Archaeology, Georgian, Victorian, Civic Trust, local history, contact celebrities who would be useful to the cause.

 Information about planning applications is now available:

 - the Bristol City Council website